openxpki/openxpki/doc/reference/configuration/realm.rst

 Using the datapool encryption hides the value of the key from database admins but still exposes it in clear text to anybody with access to the command line tool!
-It should be obvious that you can not store the data-vault token this way as it is neede to decrypt the datapool items!
+It should be obvious that you can not store the data-vault token this way as it is needed to decrypt the datapool items!

 Tip: Use "